lathnhan/SQL/README.md

-Basic and advanced SQL structures and codes, mostly in SQL Server folder.
+Basic and advanced SQL structures.